 Putnam County designated the 211 Helpline as its point of information.

-United Way’s 211 Helpline received over 15,000 calls with 9,133 Coronavirus-specific calls, and we anticipate these to increase in the hours, days and weeks to come.
-We are currently fielding up to 800 calls a day, which is 350% more than our normal call volume.
+United Way’s 211 Helpline received more than 29,000 calls with more than 17,000 of them being related to the COVID-19 crisis, and we anticipate these to increase in the hours, days and weeks to come.
+We are currently fielding up to 400 calls a day, which is 100% more than our normal call volume.
+These are calls from frightened residents seeking information about symptoms, quarantine protocols, and testing sites, as well as access to basic human needs affected by the crisis.

 March 21, 2020